Home Services Adviser Blog FAQ Free Consult

 Deposit Strategies

-If you're struggling to save a large deposit, consider whether a smaller deposit with LMI makes sense.
-Entering the property market earlier, building equity, and benefiting from property appreciation might outweigh the cost of LMI.
+If you're struggling to save a 20% deposit, consider whether entering the market earlier with a smaller deposit makes sense.
+Building equity and benefiting from property value growth may outweigh the cost of a higher interest rate margin.
+Use your KiwiSaver first home withdrawal and the First Home Loan scheme to maximise your deposit where eligible.
 Calculate this carefully with your adviser.

 Spouse or Family Co-Borrowers